KenHoang16CDTH12/FG-YouthUnion/README.md

 ## Introduction

-[vue-element-admin](http://panjiachen.github.io/vue-element-admin) is a front-end management background integration solution.
+[fg-youth-union](https://github.com/KenHoang16CDTH12/FG-YouthUnion) is a project management.
 It based on [vue](https://github.com/vuejs/vue) and use the UI Toolkit [element](https://github.com/ElemeFE/element).

 It is a magical vue admin based on the newest development stack of vue, built-in i18n solution, typical templates for enterprise applications, lots of awesome features.
 It helps you build a large complex Single-Page Applications.
 I believe whatever your needs are, this project will help you.